-- San Marco Cathedral - the cathedral was built in 1363 and has undergone restoration in the 16th and 18th centuries.
+The cathedral was built in 1363 and has undergone restoration in the 16th and 18th centuries.
 It has a 79 metre high bell tower and a famouse fresco of San Rocco inside.

-- Castello di Torre - this was built in the 12th century and although it was once a residence it is now an Archaelogical Museum.
+This was built in the 12th century and although it was once a residence it is now an Archaelogical Museum.

 Aviano is supposedly the birthplace of Italian aviation and an airbase was established there in 1911.
 Since the end of World War II Avaino Air Base has been used by the Americans.